harnen/p2p-service-discovery/doc/design.md

 There is also a refresh bucket process, similar to the Kademlia DHT table, where periodically a random bucket is checked for empty buckets.
 The refresh time used is `refresh_time=10 seconds`.
 When empty slots during the refresh process, they can be filled from the local DHT table list, optionally, perform lookups to the topic hash in case is empty.
-Also, all nodes in the bucket are pinged to check they are still alived.
+Also, all nodes in the bucket are pinged to check they are still alive.
 In case they are not, tickets are removed from the table and replaced with new nodes.

 ## Topic Search